popany/notes/c_cpp/memory_model/note.md

 - is a further subtle refinement in the release/acquire memory model that relaxes the requirements slightly by removing the happens before ordering on non-dependent shared variables as well.

+## atomic operation

+A memory operation can be non-atomic even when performed by a single CPU instruction

 ## Sequenced Before

 If `a` and `b` are performed by the same thread, and `a` "comes first", we say that `a` is sequenced before `b`